giuse-boccia/ingsw2022-AM17/README.md

 >  In the [/deliveries/jar](https://github.com/giuse-boccia/ingsw2022-AM17/tree/main/deliveries/jar) folder you will find `Eriantys.jar` and another folder containing `Eriantys_b4m1.jar`. `Eriantys.jar` is tested and working on Windows, Linux and MacOs with M1 architecture; however, this jar can show compatibility problems on MacOs with older architectures. `Eriantys_b4m1.jar` works fine on all Intel Apple PCs.

-> 🔧 In case of compatibility problems with provided *jar* files just clone the repository and run ` mvn -package `
+> 🔧 In case of compatibility problems with provided *jar* files just clone the repository and run ` mvn package `

 All arguments are optional.
 - If the `[SERVER | GUI | CLI]` is omitted than GUI is launched
-- If both the `PORT` and `ADDRESS` parameters are omitted then those values are taken from the configuration file in `deliveries/Jar/settings.json`
+- If both the `PORT` and `ADDRESS` parameters are omitted then those values are taken from the configuration file in `settings.json`.
+An example `settings.json` file can be found in `settings.json`
 ### Server
-To launch the server using the port found in `deliveries/Jar/settings.json`
+To launch the server using the port found in `settings.json`
 ```
 java -jar ./deliveries/Jar/Eriantys.jar server
 ```